 - 2.2.1 Where the bowler's end umpire is unable to decide upon a Fair Catch or a Bump Ball, or if, on appeal from the fielding side, the batter obstructed the field, he/she shall first consult with the striker's end umpire. - 2.2.2 Should both on-field umpires require assistance from the third umpire to make a decision, the bowler's end umpire shall firstly take a decision on-field after consulting with the striker's end umpire, before consulting by two-way radio with the third umpire.
 Such consultation shall be initiated by the bowler's end umpire to the third umpire by making the shape of a TV screen with his/her hands.
 The third umpire shall determine whether the batter has been caught, whether the delivery was a Bump Ball, or if the batter willfully obstructed the field.
 In case of a fair catch, the third umpire will use all the technological support available to him/her.
 The third umpire shall communicate his/her decision as set out in paragraph 2.1.5 - 2.2.3 The third umpire shall determine whether the batter has been caught, whether the delivery was a Bump Ball, or if the batter obstructed the field.
 However, in reviewing the television replay(s), the third umpire shall first check the fairness of the delivery for all decisions involving a catch (all modes of No ball except for the bowler using an Illegal Bowling Action, front foot and back foot subject to the proviso that the third umpire may review whether the bowler has used a prohibited Specific Variation under Article 4.7 (c.) of the Illegal Bowling Regulations) and whether the batter has hit the ball.
-If the delivery was not a fair delivery or if it is clear to the third umpire that the batter is Not out caught, and in the case of an unfair delivery, advise the bowler's end umpire to signal No ball.
+If the delivery was not a fair delivery or if it is clear to the third umpire that the batter did not hit the ball he/she shall indicate to the bowler's end umpire that the batter is Not out caught, and in the case of an unfair delivery, advise the bowler's end umpire to signal No ball.
 See also paragraph 2.6 below.
-Additionally, if it is clear to the third umpire that the batter is Out by another mode of dismissal (excluding LBW), he/she shall notify the bowler's end umpire so that the correct decision can be made. - 2.2.4 The third umpire shall communicate his/her decision as set out in paragraph 2.1.5.
+Additionally, if it is clear to the third umpire that the batter is Out by another mode of dismissal (excluding LBW), or Not out by any mode of dismissal (excluding LBW), he/she shall notify the bowler's end umpire so that the correct decision can be made. - 2.2.4 The third umpire shall communicate his/her decision as set out in paragraph 2.1.5.